RoaaMustafa/reading-notes/class-01.md

 ## From the Duckett HTML book:

 ## 1. Introduction (pp.2-11)
-* HTML is used to create web pages
+* HTML: is used to create web pages
-* CSS uses rules to enable you to control the styling and layout of web pages
+* CSS: uses rules to enable you to control the styling and layout of web pages
 * When you ask your browser for a web page, the request is sent across the Internet to a special computer known as a web server which hosts the website.
 * All websites use HTML and CSS, but content management systems, blogging software, and e-commerce platforms often add a few more technologies into the mix.